 Engineering and construction products command more than half of sales and include, among a wide range of others, construction machine guidance systems and robotic optical surveying instruments.

-Advanced Devices (about 6% of sales) encompasses Applanix (mobile mapping), embedded technologies (boards, modules, chipsets, licenses), military and advanced systems (aircraft navigation), timing and synchronization, Trimble Outdoors (GPS-enabled cell phones) businesses, and ThingMagic (UHF and radio frequency identification (RFID) reader modules and services).
+Advanced Devices (about 6% of sales) encompasses Applanix (mobile mapping), embedded technologies (boards, modules, chipsets, licenses), military and advanced systems (aircraft navigation), Military and Advanced Systems, and ThingMagic (UHF and radio frequency identification (RFID) reader modules and services).
 Most of these products are hardware focused and are typically marketed to OEMs, system integrators, or service providers.

 Trimble has principal facilities in Canada, China, India, New Zealand, a handful of European countries, in addition to its North American locations.
-The US is its largest single market, accounting for 48% of sales in 2013.
+The US is its largest single market, accounting for 50% of sales in 2016 (ended January).
 Customers in Europe made up another quarter of sales, while Asia followed with 14%.

 Contract electronics manufacturers, principally Flextronics International and Benchmark Electronics, make some of Trimble's products at factories in China and Mexico.

 Trimble pitches its products to customers via dealer partnerships on all products except advanced devices and mobile solutions products.
 It also uses representatives, joint ventures, and other sales channels, supported by offices in 43 countries.
 Trimble sees its existing markets as underpenetrated, offering opportunities to expand adoption of its products as replacements for lingering traditional methods.
 In that regard, product development is also a key strategic component for both maintaining and broadening the company's ability to serve its target markets.
 It ramped up advertising spending by about $5 million to $39 million in 2014.